caroolps/TESTER/README.md

-## 8. Riscos e Mitigações
+## 8. Risks and Mitigations
-- Possíveis riscos que podem impactar o teste e como planejar para mitigá-los.
+- Perform regression and exploratory testing to mitigate errors in product delivery.

-## 9. Relatórios e Registro de Defeitos
+## 9. Reports and Defect Logging
-- Como será feito o registro de bugs (ferramenta, formato).
-- Frequência e formato dos relatórios de status.
+- Log bugs and improvements found in Azure DevOps.

-## 10. Aprovações
+## 10. Approvals
-- Quais stakeholders precisam aprovar o plano e a execução dos testes.
+- The test plan must be approved by the AS2 Group team.

 ---